County of Santa Barbara

 PLANNING AND DEVELOPMENT DEPARTMENT

-Certification of the Local Coastal Program Amendment for Rezones for the 2023-2031
+of the Local Coastal Program Amendment for Rezones for the 2023-2031 Housing Element

-Use Plan amendment (Resolution No. 24-93) of the County’s Local Coastal Program
+amendment (Resolution No. 24-93) of the County’s Local Coastal Program amendment for rezones

 LCP-4-STB-24-0028-1-Part B);

-conditional certification of the Coastal Zoning Ordinance amendment (Ordinance No. 5208
+certification of the Coastal Zoning Ordinance amendment (Ordinance No. 5208 and Ordinance No.

-and Ordinance No. 5209) with suggested modifications, accepting and agreeing to the
+5209) with suggested modifications, accepting and agreeing to the suggested modifications, agreeing

-under the California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines
+California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines Sections 15162

 e) Direct the Planning and Development Department to transmit the adopted resolution to the